Sid Davis: Filmmaking career

-One of Davis' most notorious films, Boys Beware (1961), produced with the cooperation of the Inglewood, California Police Department and the Inglewood Unified School District, warns boys of the perceived dangers of male homosexuals, predatory pedophiles.
-The film includes the line "What Jimmy didn't know was that Ralph was sick—a sickness that was not visible like smallpox, but no less dangerous and contagious—a sickness of the mind.
+One of Davis' most notorious films, Boys Beware (1961), produced with the cooperation of the Inglewood, California Police Department and the Inglewood Unified School District, warns boys of the perceived dangers of male homosexuals, conflating them with pedophiles.
+The film's thesis is explained through the following line:

+"What Jimmy didn't know was that Ralph was sick—a sickness that was not visible like smallpox, but no less dangerous and contagious—a sickness of the mind.
 You see, Ralph was a homosexual: a person who demands an intimate relationship with members of their own sex."

-Many commentators have pointed out that the "educational" film simply spread hateful stereotypes and bigotry.
-"It might be easy to laugh at the stupidity of "Boys Beware" if the film wasn't so virulent in equating homosexuality and pedophilia.
-There is a world of difference between adults having consensual intercourse and adults abusing children, and even at this late date too many stupid people cannot tell the difference.
+Many commentators have argued that the film spread hateful stereotypes against homosexual men.
+Writing for Film Threat, Phil Hall opined in 2006 that "It might be easy to laugh at the stupidity of Boys Beware if the film wasn't so virulent in equating homosexuality and pedophilia. [...]
 Films like Boys Beware reinforced a culture of homophobia which is only recently being chipped away by voices of intelligence and common sense."

 The same year, Davis made Girls Beware, warning girls not to put themselves into situations where they would be defenseless, a topic that Davis had covered at least 10 years earlier in his film Name Unknown, in which a man used a gun to accost a couple in isolated surroundings, forcing the boy into the trunk of the car and raping the girl.

 Also in 1961, Davis made the film Seduction of the Innocent, targeting teenagers with the message that marijuana use leads to heroin addiction, a message that many marijuana activists dispute as an example of a slippery slope fallacy.
 The film follows a teenage girl through her use of "reds", "pep pills", and 7-Up, to her first puff of marijuana, to her addiction to heroin, to her fate as a prostitute arrested on her twentieth birthday, "lost to society".
 The film promises that "she'll continue her hopeless, degrading existence until she escapes in death."

 In 1964 his company Sid Davis Productions distributed his film Too Tough to Care, aimed at undermining teenage resistance to anti-smoking education.
 The film used satire and humor, in a short story with no narration, to illustrate the misleading claims of cigarette advertising – an unconventional approach for its genre.
 The film garnered positive reviews in the mainstream press as well as coverage in academic journals.